alias123/IEP-IPP-1/README.md

 The original license, GPLv2, carries on.
 Of course.

-# Source Code Base: IEP-IPP
+# Legacy Code: IEP-IPP

 * See LICENSE.md (GPLv2)

 ## Homepage

-This is the home of the original project [http://www.iep-ipp.com/](http://www.iep-ipp.com/)
+This is the home of the original project: [http://www.iep-ipp.com/](http://www.iep-ipp.com/)

 ## Summary of project by the original dev / dev team:

 IEP-IPP is open source software, license granted under GPL version 2, and is available free of charge.
 IEP-IPP was designed as a collaborative effort by K-12 special education teachers, graphic design, and K-12 technology staff as an effort to produce a program planning system for managing individual education/program plans for students in Pre-Kindergarten to grade 12, students in ESL and students in gifted programs.
 Efforts and suggestions to improve the system are always appreciated.

 	*from the site, where there is also documentation.*

 ## Tarball on Sourceforge

-Tarball of the project (forked in this repo) is here: [http://sourceforge.net/projects/iep-ipp/](http://sourceforge.net/projects/iep-ipp/)
+Tarball of IEP-IPP, the project forked in this repo, is here: [http://sourceforge.net/projects/iep-ipp/](http://sourceforge.net/projects/iep-ipp/)

 ## Copyright of Original Codebase